RosterElf Logo

 When you're in bed, avoid doing any work-related activities.
 Working in bed may create a negative impression in your mind wherein it associates it is for work instead of sleep and relaxation.
 Furthermore, the blue light from your phone screen may interfere with the production of the melatonin hormone, which can shake off your sleep pattern.

-4. Set Limitations with Coworkers
+4. Set limitations with coworkers

 It would be best if you informed your colleagues about your work hours.
 Or else, they might assume you're available 24/7.
 A communication platform lets you disable notifications or set your status to "busy" or "unavailable."